Frequency-redshift relation of the Cosmic Microwave Background

 \section{Introduction}

-Angular correlations between directionally dependent temperature and polarisation fluctuations of the Cosmic Microwave Background (CMB) radiation \cite{1994ApJ...420..439M} are important probes for the extraction of cosmological parameters \cite{Aghanim:2018eyx}.
-Since the observed angular correlations chiefly are influenced by curvature induced dark-matter potentials, which in turn cause acoustic oscillations of the baryon-electron-photon plasma prior to recombination, these parameters depend on high-$z$ physics when extracted from CMB data.
-Therefore, they sensitively depend on the temperature ($T$) - redshift ($z$) relation ($T$-$z$ relation) assumed in expressing the CMB's energy density $\rho(T)$ in terms of $z$.
-If the CMB possesses no degrees of freedom other than ordinary thermal photons (subject to a quantum U(1) gauge theory) then, according to the Stefan-Boltzmann law and energy conservation in a Friedmann-Lemaitre-Robertson-Walker (FLRW) universe, the $T$-$z$ relation simply is $T(z)/T(z=0)=z+1$ where $T(z=0)$ is today's CMB temperature $T(z=0)=2.726\,$K \cite{1994ApJ...420..439M}.
-Such a U(1) $T$-$z$ relation is identical to the frequency - redshift relation ($\nu$-$z$ relation) $\nu(z)/\nu(z=0)=z+1$ describing electromagnetic waves emitted by compact astrophysical objects and travelling through an expanding FLRW universe towards the observer \cite{Weinberg:1972kfs}.\\
+Angular correlations between directionally dependent temperature and polarisation fluctuations of the Cosmic Microwave Background (CMB) radiation \citep{1994ApJ...420..439M} are important probes for the extraction of cosmological parameters \citep{Aghanim:2018eyx}.
+Since the observed angular correlations {are mainly} influenced by curvature-induced dark-matter potentials, which in turn cause acoustic oscillations of the baryon--electron--photon plasma prior to recombination, these parameters depend on high-$z$ physics when extracted from CMB data. {Therefore, they are very sensitive to the temperature redshift relation} ($T$-$z$ relation) which is assumed in expressing the CMB's energy density $\rho(T)$ in terms of $z$. \\

+If the CMB is subject to a quantum U(1) gauge theory, then, according to the Stefan--Boltzmann law and energy conservation in a Friedmann--Lemaitre--Robertson--Walker (FLRW) universe, the $T$-$z$ relation is $T(z)/T(z=0)=z+1$, where $T(z=0)$ is today's CMB temperature $T(z=0)=2.726 $K \citep{1994ApJ...420..439M}.